HDTran/huys-fighting-game-notes/content/Street Fighter 6/Goal Setting.md

 I use the Tiny Experiments method outlined and written in Anne-Laure Le Cunff's book of the same name.

 The core Tiny Experiments method:
 - **Chunk learning by making smaller pacts.** If I look at the 400 hours of Ranked Matches I want to play, it will feel like an insurmountable amount.
-But if I chunk it down to 8 weeks of experimenting with whether I can keep up 140 Ranked Battles a week and then reevaluate, it becomes way more accomplishable.
+But if I chunk it down to 8 weeks of experimenting with whether I can keep up 140 Ranked Battles a week and then reevaluate each chunk, it becomes way more accomplishable.
 - **Track my learning through Field Notes, Pluses, Minuses, and Next every week.** This is a simple log that also allows me to reflect every week so that I'm actually appreciating the time I have and learning the lessons I should.
 - **Learn publicly.** So others can help, hold me accountable, or comment if they want.